min2ha/ukwa-site/content/target/264142863/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Year in the Life of Avon Dassett 1914-15, A

 <p>Project about the experiences of people in Avon Saddett during the outbreak of the First World War.</p>